onzfonz/comp227/src/content/0/en/part0a.md

 #### Important Tips for Success as an Online Learner

-- Begin planning now for private, uninterrupted time in your schedule to go through course materials and complete the assignments
+- Begin planning now for private, uninterrupted time in your schedule to go through the course materials and complete the assignments
-    - preferably in at least two-hours blocks and at least five times a week.
+    - preferably in at least two-hour blocks and at least five times a week.
 It can be easy to fall behind!
 - Check your email account and the class [discord](https://discord.gg/VRUKRxCJ95) regularly for updated information.
-- Use discord for private messages to the instructor.
+- Use Discord for private messages to the instructor.
-The discord is a great place to ask questions in the correct categories (make sure you read the rules there).
+Discord is a great place to ask questions in the correct categories (make sure you read the rules there).
 - If you have questions or are confused about an assignment, act promptly!
 Check #announcements, #help or #sos to see if your concern has been addressed already.
 If not, post your question to this discussion.
-- We may use Canvas tools such as WebEx for Q&A sessions and please follow the instruction the instructor sends out through Canvas Announcement.
+- We may use Canvas tools such as WebEx for Q&A sessions and please follow the instructions the instructor sends out through Canvas Announcement.
 - Read directions carefully.

 For posts to online discussions, conventions of online etiquette ("netiquette") which include courtesy to all users, will be observed.
-Please see Guidelines for Online Discussion for detail.
+Please see Guidelines for Online Discussion for details.

 ### Discord & Course Netiquette